Checkmarx/Kotlin-SCP/src/m1-improper-platform-usage/README.md

 ```

 Then, using the `adb` tool, we can query this provider and even insert data.
-Here is simple example allowing to query the provider in order to retrieve the
+Here is simple example allowing a query to the provider in order to retrieve the
 accounts stored:

 ```